Class Action Lawsuit Alleges LaCroix Contains Ingredients Used In Cockroach Insecticide

 “The plaintiff Rice, desiring a healthy, natural beverage, was led to purchase LaCroix sparkling water because of the claims made on its packaging, advertising and web site to be “innocent,” “naturally essenced,” “all natural,” and “always 100% natural.”
 However, LaCroix in fact contains ingredients that have been identified by the Food and Drug Administration as synthetic.
 These chemicals include limonene, which can cause kidney toxicity and tumors; linalool propionate, which is used to treat cancer; and linalool, which is used in cockroach insecticide,” the lawsuit states.

-The suit alleges that LaCroix and National Beverage are aware of the synthetic chemicals contained in LaCroix sparkling water but are “intentionally misleading consumers.”
+The suit alleges that LaCroix and parent company, National Beverage are aware of the synthetic chemicals contained in LaCroix sparkling water but are “intentionally misleading consumers.”

 Hugs Can Boost Your Mood, Say Researchers